cookiestone12/Cadence-ProjectMelbourne/replit.md

-# MIME Catalog Intelligence Platform
+# MIME Catalog Intelligence Platform - Internal Demo

 ## Project Overview
-A comprehensive music catalog intelligence platform for MIME Publishing with automated song valuation, performance scoring, and analytics dashboard.
+An **internal demo dashboard** showcasing MIME Publishing's catalog intelligence tool.
+This demonstrates the capabilities that will be offered to external clients in the future.

-**Status**: Initial MVP completed (November 9, 2025)
+**Status**: Internal Demo v1.0 (November 9, 2025)
+**Purpose**: Showcase catalog valuation, scoring, and search capabilities

 ## Architecture